 A complete guide to help you list volunteer work on your resume.
 With volunteer resume sample and tips from experts.

-You deserve to write the perfect camp counselor resume.
+You deserve a perfect camp counselor resume.

 Take a bit of Indiana Jones’s charisma, add MacGyver’s resourcefulness, and mix in Mary Poppins at her best.